 Role of the Competition Commission of India

 CCI plays a very important role in preserving the economic fabric of the country.
 The idea is that with the increase in competition, producers’ incentive maximizes.
 Consequently resulting in wider choices and reduced costs for the consumers.
 Though, CCI is there to sustain the interests of both buyers and the sellers.
-There are many roles of the CCI, though we can summarize them as following;
+There are many roles of the CCI, though we can summarize them as follows;

 - To promote and increase Competition in the market.